December 15, 2021

 Data Protection Law

 Facial recognition technology, to be truly effective at scale, relies upon a substantial database of images.
 Back in 2020, Clearview AI Inc, a company marketing facial recognition technology to police around the world, told an Australian agency it hoped to have 30 billion images indexed by the end of 2020.
-Clearview is now subject to a potential £17 million fine by the UK’s Information Commissioner’s Office (ICO), for serious breaches of data protection rules.
+Clearview is now subject to a potential £17 million fine by the UK’s Information Commissioner’s Office (ICO), for serious breaches of data protection rules (note that ICO fined Clearview AI Inc in 2022).
 The company also sees regulatory action in Australia and Canada as well as a clear stance taken by the European Commission in April 2021’s draft EU AI Act.
 The draft act specifically bans the use of biometric identification systems in public spaces for law enforcement.

 With Amazon, Microsoft and IBM ruling out the sale of facial recognition technology to law enforcement back in June 2020, the future of such technology has been put into question.
 The investigation serves as an important reminder of the legal issues that will arise when monetising vast databases of sensitive data as well as data scraping.